EricEisaman/cs1-blog/content/blog/cs1-game-engine/index.md

 <br>

-The **CS1 Game Engine** v0.7.x is a 3D Multiplayer VR-ready Game Engine designed for Computer Science Education and prototyping commercial applications.
+The **CS1 Game Engine** v0.7.x is a 3D Multiplayer VR-ready Game Engine designed for Computer Science Education and application prototyping.
 The **v1.0.0 release** will be polished and ready for commercial applications.

 <br/>